Changissnz/my_career/README.md

 occurred.
-Ultimately, through my personal experience as a participant in the labor market, I have become very desensitized to the ongoing chronicles of appall and brilliance that comes from the Californian hubs constituting "Silicon Valley".
+Ultimately, through my personal experience as a participant in the labor market, I have become very desensitized to the ongoing chronicles of appall and brilliance that come from the Californian hubs constituting "Silicon Valley".
 It is difficult for me to send out more applications to big-name companies developing digital products (the trend is now A.I.),